aekari/Generative-Algorithmic-Art/README.md

 <br><br>
 My goals were to:
 - Create a Processing sketch that incorporates a change in color based on mouse input and
-- Include an element of randomness that is triggered with user input
+- Include an element that has pseudorandomness

 ## Setup/Installation Requirements